 5. Try to Reduce Turnover, But Also Don’t Keep on Dead Weight

-According to a study by the Center for American Progress, costs associated with replacing workers can range from 16% (for low-wage workers) to even 213% (for highly-skilled workers and executives) of their annual pay.
+According to a study by the Center for American Progress, costs associated with replacing workers can range from 5.8% to even 213% of their annual pay.
 Note that this cost can vary significantly depending on several factors, including the employee’s role, the industry, and the specific skills required for the position.

 To mitigate turnover, one of the most effective strategies is creating a more supportive and rewarding work environment.
 Offering competitive benefits, such as paid time off (PTO), health coverage, and performance-based bonuses, can go a long way in retaining your valuable employees.